 - Growth of mobile device use

-And it takes organizations of different sizes varying amount of time to switch from wet ink signatures to electronic signatures:
+And it takes organizations of different sizes varying amounts of time to switch from wet ink signatures to electronic signatures:

 Small businesses take about 2.3 months to implement e-signatures, 5.5 months for medium-sized businesses, and 9 months for large corporations.